trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 For each of these sensors used, metadata containing the featuresof the sensors (location, height above sea level...) was collected.
 You can find the details [here]( zindi.africa/competitions/airqo-ugandan-air-quality-forecast-challenge/data).

 ## Data Ingest
-This section refer to the red dotted box in the image above.
+This section refers to the red dotted box in the "architecture for deploying model on Azure" image above.

 Data ingestion is a process of moving data from one or more sources to a destination where it can be stored and further analyzed.
 In this use case, we need to collect the data from the sensors and store them in a data storage.
 We will be use Azure data storage container to store the data.
 To understand this section well, we need to understand some terms in Azure